dvali1/macular/papers.md

 Recurrence is possible even after successful surgery and has been described both in DALK and PK, and thus it makes more sense to prefer DALK in these patients.

 # Kodavoor2022:
-## Type: Retrospective cross-sectional observational
+## Type: Retrospective cohort study
 29 DALK cases for macular dystrophy
 Intraop perforation in an unspecified no of cases with BB2 formation.

 # Li2019:
-## Type: Retrospective cross-sectional observational
+## Type: Retrospective cohort study
 29 DALK BB attempts for Macular BB1 in  4 (13.8%) BB2 in 18 (62.1%) BB3 in 2 (6.9%) No BB in 5 (17.2%)

 Corneas with superficial corneal scarring had higher chances of type-1 BB, while those with deep corneal scarring had more type-2 BB.